Parenting a Child Who Struggles with Anxiety

 Over the last decade, I’ve helped many children, teens, and adults face and overcome their challenges with anxiety using CBT tools.
 I have received specialized training in using CBT and enjoy using this approach with children and families for one simple reason: it helps most people feel better.
 I tailor the treatment to meet each family’s specific needs, and as needed will incorporate other approaches, such as mindfulness, family systems, and acceptance-based techniques.

 Although some therapists work almost entirely with children in therapy and simply keep parents updated occasionally, I firmly believe that although I may be an expert in anxiety treatment, YOU are the expert on your child.
-Therefore, as your child learns helpful CBT skills in therapy, it is critical that you (and other primary caregivers) learn them, too!
+So as your child learns helpful CBT skills in therapy, it is critical that you (and other primary caregivers) learn them, too!
 Anxiety can disrupt the parent-child relationship and cause so much distress for the whole family.

 Throughout the course of therapy, it is vital that parents learn how to respond to their child when he or she experiences anxiety, and that parents know what to do when their child tries to avoid situations due to anxiety.
 Your ability to navigate these tricky situations is critically important to your child’s success in learning to manage anxiety.